 - EU countries must comply with the European Accessibility Act (EAA) requirements for e-commerce services starting in June 2025, underscoring the legal obligations for accessibility.

-The Importance of Digital Accessibility in E-commerce
+The Importance of Digital Accessibility in E-Commerce

 Making your online store accessible is key for business growth.
 It opens up a big market for users with disabilities.
-In the U.S., about 1 in 4 adults have a disability.
+In the U.S., about 1 in 4 adults has a disability.
 This means a big customer base is waiting.

 A Business-Boosting Imperative

 An accessible online store can lead to more sales and loyal customers.
-Our survey shows that 91% of retail pros see it as a competitive edge.
+Our survey reveals that 91% of retail professionals view it as a competitive edge.
 They also see better customer acquisition and retention.
+Building an accessible brand gains trust and loyalty.
+This can increase customer value over time.

 A Legal Obligation